Cat behavior: Freeze reflex

-Adult cats are able to make use of pinch-induced behavioural inhibition to induce a 'freeze reflex' in their young which enables them to be transported by the neck without resisting.
-This reflex can also be exhibited by adults.
-This is also known as 'clipnosis'.
+Adult cats are able to make use of pinch-induced behavioural inhibition to induce a "freeze reflex" in their young, which enables them to be transported by the neck without resisting.
+This reflex, also known as clipnosis, can also be exhibited by adults.

 Eating patterns

-Cats are obligate carnivores, and do not do well on vegetarian diets.
+Cats are obligate carnivores and do not do well on herbivore diets.
 In the wild they usually hunt smaller mammals to keep themselves nourished.
-Many cats find and chew small quantities of long grass but this is not for its nutritional value per se.
+Many cats find and chew small quantities of long grass, but this is not for its nutritional value per se.
 The eating of grass seems to stem from feline ancestry and has nothing to do with dietary requirements.
-It is believed that feline ancestors instead ate grass for the purging of intestinal parasites.
+It is believed that feline ancestors instead ate grass to purge intestinal parasites.

 Cats have no sweet taste receptors on their tongue and thus cannot taste sweet things at all.
-Cats mainly smell for their food and what they taste for is amino acids instead.
+Cats mainly smell for their food, and what they taste for is amino acids instead.
 This may be a cause of cats being diagnosed with diabetes.
-The food that domestic cats get has a lot of carbohydrates in it and a high sugar content cannot be efficiently processed by the digestive system of cats.
+The food that domestic cats get has a lot of carbohydrates in it, and a high sugar content cannot be efficiently processed by the digestive system of cats.

 Cats drink water by lapping the surface with their tongue.
 A fraction of a teaspoon of water is taken up with each lap.
 Although some desert cats are able to obtain much of their water needs through the flesh of their prey, most cats come to bodies of water to drink.

-Eating patterns is another indicator to understand the behavior changers in domestic cats.
-The changers in typical eating patterns can be an early signal for possible physical or psychological health problem.
+Eating patterns are another indicator to understand behavior changes in domestic cats.
+Changes in typical eating patterns can be an early signal for possible physical or psychological health problems.

 A cat's eating pattern in a domestic setting is essential for the cat and owner bond to form.
 This happens because cats form attachments to households that regularly feed them.
-Some cats ask for food dozens of times a day, including at night, with rubbing, pacing, and meowing, or sometimes loud purring.
+Some cats ask for food dozens of times a day, including at night, with rubbing, pacing, meowing, or sometimes loud purring.

+Sleeping patterns

+More than half of cats sleep between 12 and 18 hours a day, sometimes even more.
+Most cats sleep more as they age.

+Domestic cats seem to be comparatively flexible with regard to the times of day and night they are active or asleep.

 Excretion

 Cats tend to bury their feces after defecating and can be attracted to a litter box if it has attractant in it.
-Cats will generally defecate more in those litter boxes too.
+Cats will also generally defecate more in those litter boxes.